airnativeextensions/nativeextensions-documentation/docs/inappbilling/migration.md

 >
 > For example, a user might choose to purchase your in-app product at a physical store using cash.
 This means that the transaction is completed outside of your app.
 In this scenario, you should grant entitlement only after the user has completed the transaction.
 >
-> For pending transactions (new in version 2.0), the three-day window (for acknowleding the purchase) starts when the purchase has moved to the SUCCESS state and does not apply while the purchase is in a PENDING state.
+> For pending transactions (new in version 2.0), the three-day window (for acknowledging the purchase) starts when the purchase has moved to the SUCCESS state and does not apply while the purchase is in a PENDING state.
 >

 To better match the concepts across Apple's In App Purchases and Google Play Billing, we represent Android Pending Purchases as Deferred Purchases, ie. a purchase will have the state `STATE_DEFERRED`.